 Helping You Meet Your Financial Goals

-Another modern way to manage your finances is with SoFi Money®️, a cash management account, which has no account fees (subject to change).
-With 1.60% APY, it’s an easy way to spend, save, and earn, all in one product.
+Another modern way to manage your finances is with SoFi Checking and Savings®️, a checking and savings account, which has no account fees (subject to change).
+With 0.00% APY, it’s an easy way to spend, save, and earn, all in one product.